 GPs and practices are under exceptional pressure.
 GPs are being overwhelmed by rising workload, particularly from a growing patient need.
 At the same time there is an emerging workforce crisis with shortages of GPs leaving many practices unable to recruit doctors and evidence that some experienced GPs are considering leaving general practice altogether.

-The BMA has proposed a workload control strategy to address the factors involved.
+The BMA has also proposed a workload control strategy to address the factors involved.

-Requirement for medical evidence to support authorised absence due to illness
+Requests for medical evidence to support pupil's authorised absence due to illness:

 - Lancashire County Council and LMC joint letter